-If you’re looking to replace your car with either a new model or used, then you may be considering the possibility of trading in your current vehicle to help towards the cost of you new purchase.
-Although trading your current vehicle in won’t necessarily get you the same amount of cash as selling it privately, it does save you time and hassle that’s for sure.
+If you're looking to replace your car with either a new model or used, then you may be considering the possibility of trading in your current vehicle to help towards the cost of your new purchase.
+Although trading your current vehicle won't necessarily get you the same amount of cash as selling it privately, it does save you time and hassle that's for sure.
 But what can you do to get the most money on your trade-in?

-Here’s our top tips on how you can do just that:
+Here are our top tips on how you can do just that:

-Before trading in your vehicle it’s worth conducting a little bit of homework, not a huge amount, just a little to give yourself an insight into how much you can expect to receive.
+Before trading in your vehicle, it's worth conducting a little bit of homework, not a huge amount, just a little to give yourself an insight into how much you can expect to receive.
 There are plenty of websites that you can explore to gain some basic information about your vehicle and an idea of how much your vehicle is selling for within your area.
 If you do use online resources to gain an estimate of your vehicle, then do ensure that you are as specific as possible when providing information in relation to make, year, mileage and condition of your vehicle.
-To ensure that you’re getting the best deal on your trade-in, do the maths and use this to determine your asking price.
+To ensure that you're getting the best deal on your trade-in, do the maths and use this to determine your asking price.

 When you head off to the dealers try to ensure that you negotiate the price of the new or pre-owned vehicle first before you begin to discuss the price of your trade-in.
 Dealers do often make more money on used cars as opposed to new ones and when it comes to trade-in, most people get distracted by purchasing a new vehicle and lose focus on the vehicle they are trading in and how much they could receive.